-- \$1,789,897,817 in net assets are held in trust for pension benefits.
-All of the assets are available to meet SamCERA's ongoing obligation to plan participants and their beneficiaries. - SamCERA's total net assets held in trust for pension benefits increased by \$190,628,115 or 11.92% primarily as a result of investment returns. - SamCERA's funding objective is to meet long-term benefits obligations through contributions and investment income.
-As of June 30, 2006, the actuarial funded ratio for SamCERA was 75.4%. - Revenues (Additions to Fiduciary Net Assets) for the year were \$282,927,118 which includes member and employer contributions of \$116,052,215; investment gain of \$175,345,112 (excluding investment expense of \$8,519,247); and other additions of \$49,038. - Expenses (Deductions in Fiduciary Net Assets) increased from \$86,878,887 to \$92,299,003 over the prior year, or approximately 6.24%.
-Most of this increase was due to an increase in benefits paid. - SamCERA, as a component unit of San Mateo County, early implemented GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions effective for the year ended June 30, 2006.
-This statement generally requires that governments account for and report the annual cost of OPEB and the outstanding obligations related to OPEB in essentially the same manner as pensions. - In addition, SamCERA implemented GASB Statement No. 44, Economic Conditions Reporting: The Statistical Section.
-The Statistical Section has been expanded to include ten years of trend information, plus Financial Trend Information regarding changes in fiduciary net assets.
+- \$2,131,614,630 in net assets are held in trust for pension benefits.
+All of the assets are available to meet SamCERA's ongoing obligation to plan participants and their beneficiaries. - SamCERA's total net assets held in trust for pension benefits increased by \$341,716,813 or 19.09% primarily as a result of investment returns. - SamCERA's funding objective is to meet long-term benefits obligations through contributions and investment income.
+As of June 30, 2007, the actuarial funded ratio for SamCERA was 77.4%. - Revenues (Additions to Fiduciary Net Assets) for the year were \$441,531,986 which includes member and employer contributions of \$143,245,604; investment gain of \$308,936,504 (excluding investment expense of \$10,676,682); and other additions of \$26,560. - Expenses (Deductions in Fiduciary Net Assets) increased from \$92,299,003 to \$99,815,173 over the prior year, or approximately 8.14%.
+Most of this increase was due to an increase in benefits paid. - Post employment benefits are administered by the plan sponsor, San Mateo County.
+However, to provide clarity for the reader, SamCERA, as a component unit of San Mateo County, early implemented GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, effective for the year ended June 30, 2006.
+This statement generally requires that governments account for and report the annual cost of OPEB and the outstanding obligations related to OPEB in essentially the same manner as pensions. - SamCERA early implemented GASB Statement No. 50, Pension Disclosures, effective for the year ended June 30, 2007.
+This statement more closely aligns the financial reporting requirements for pensions with those for other postemployment benefits (OPEB) and, in doing so, enhances information disclosed in notes to financial statements or presented as required supplementary information (RSI) by pension plans and by employers that provide pension benefits.